mstable/mStable-contracts/contracts/emissions/README.md

 ## Polygon Integration

-Polygon's [Proof of Stake (PoS) Bridge](https://docs.polygon.technology/docs/develop/ethereum-polygon/pos/getting-started) will be used by the Emissions Controller to send MTA to the existing child MTA token on Polygon.
+Polygon's [Proof of Stake (PoS) Bridge](https://docs.polygon.technology/docs/develop/ethereum-polygon/pos/getting-started) will be used by the Emissions Controller to send MTA to the existing Polygon MTA token on Polygon.
 This will be done indirectly using a dial recipient contract that interfaces with the PoS Bridge.

 ### Contract dependencies